ayadlin/m365-compiled-pages/docs/USER_GUIDE.md

 - Update billing information

 **Subscription Renewal:**
-- Paid subscriptions auto-renew monthly
+- Paid subscriptions auto-renew annually
-- Your license expiration is automatically extended
+- Your license expiration is automatically extended for another year
 - You'll receive an email confirmation
 - No action needed on your part

 **Cancellation:**
 - You can cancel anytime
-- Access continues until the end of your paid period
+- Access continues until the end of your paid annual period
-- No refunds for partial months
+- No refunds for partial years
 - You can resubscribe at any time

 ---